-As many Australian homes are stuck with older, low-quality hot water devices; unfortunately, dealing with low and poor quality hot water pressure is relatively common.
+As many Australian homes are stuck with older, low-quality hot water devices; unfortunately, dealing with low and poor-quality hot water pressure is relatively common.

 So, what causes low hot water pressure?
-And what can you do to fix hot water pressure?
-Diagnosing the problem behind a loss of water pressure can be challenging if the water continues to stabilise a high temperature, but the pressure drops off.
+And what can you do to fix the hot water pressure?
+Diagnosing the problem behind a loss of water pressure can be challenging if the water continues to stabilise at a high temperature, but the pressure drops off.
 A sudden change in pressure indicates a problem isolated in the hot water system, particularly if hot water pressure is low but cold is fine.